-In a residential care facility, an initial conversation may be 'My name is xxx and you can call me.
+In a residential care facility, an initial conversation may include 'My name is xxx and you can call me xxx.
 How would you like me to address you?
-Each person is unique in this home, what things could we do to make you feel more included and part of this family?
+Each person is unique in this home.
+What things could we do to make you feel more included and part of this family?
 Here in this home, we feel sex is a normal part of ageing.
 Is there anything that we can do to assist you?'

-Use guided and open-ended questions such as 'Many people at your age or with your medical problem or report changes or difficulties with sex.
+Use guided and open-ended questions such as 'People at your age or with your medical problem report changes or difficulties with sex.
 Is there anything you’d like to ask me or check with me?'

 Care-related issues that might prompt a conversation

 If you suspect the following care issues, it is advisable to talk to the person: